luxonis/depthai-hardware/docs/source/pages/articles/oak-s3.rst

 AI performance boost
 ####################

-We haven't done any testing ourselves, but based on Intel's testing, the Series 3 RVP has >10x DL inference performance compared to Myriad X.
+We haven't done any testing ourselves, but based on Intel's testing, the RVP3 has >10x DL inference performance compared to Myriad X.
 The actual number really depends on the AI model you are using.
 Some models might only have 3.5x performance boost while others could have 20x performance boost compared to Myriad X performance.

-Series 3 RVP supports **FP16 and INT8** datatype.
+RVP3 supports **FP16 and INT8** datatype.
 They provide tools for quantization of models as well, so converting the model won't be any different from converting the model for Myriad X (which supports FP16).

-Series 3 RVP has 20 DPU (Data Processing Units) integrated which are capable of delivering 5.12 TOPS (INT8) or 1.28 TFLOPS (FP16).
+RVP3 has 20 DPU (Data Processing Units) integrated which are capable of delivering 5.12 TOPS (INT8) or 1.28 TFLOPS (FP16).
 It supports Sparse acceleration and compression increasing effective TOP's by 2x to 20TOPS and effective FPS performance by 2x+.

-Series 3 RVP Specifications
+RVP3 Specifications
 ###########################

 .. list-table:: Hardware specifications